visualizor/GH_Eto/README.md

 #### Examples
 <--insert screencast>
 <--insert link to example .gh>
-#### Editing
+#### Fixed Interface
 For simplicity in working with Grasshopper's data flow model, Synapse components cannot be edited while they are shown.
 Each time the "S" is toggled to `true` on the `SynapseWindow`, a new `Eto.Forms.Form` is painted.
-If certain controls must be edited, the window must be closed first.
+If certain controls must be edited, the window should be closed first.
+Therefore controls cannot be modified dynamically while the GUI is in use.